Loops, Holonomy and Signature: Introduction

-In this paper we consider the relationship between holonomy maps of principal bundles with a connection and the signature map defined by Chen (\cite{Chen1}, \cite{Chen2prima}, \cite{Chen2}).
+in the noncommutative indeterminates $X_1, \ldots, X_n$, where the coefficients are {\em iterated integrals} defined in section \ref{signature_section}.
+This will be called the \textit{Chen signature map}, and it is a homomorphism with respect to concatenation of curves.
+The Chen signature theorem (See Theorem \ref{Chen_Signature_Theorem} below) states that if $\Theta(\gamma)=1$ then $\gamma$ is a retraceable loop i.e. a trivial loop under the equivalence relation generated by the identifications $\alpha aa^{-1}\beta\sim \alpha\beta$.
+More recently (see \cite{Lyons1, Lyons2, Lyons2prima, Lyons3}) the signature map was generalized for curves with less regularity, and it was shown that the kernel of the signature map on paths with bounded variation consists of tree-like paths (see section \ref{section_Juan}).

 Holonomy maps appear in topology and differential geometry and they trace back to the well known theory of representations of the fundamental group and constructions of local systems over a manifold by the holonomy map of a principal bundle with a flat connection.
 A natural question is how to extend this construction to arbitrary connections.
 This question leads directly to the loop space of the manifold, an object that will be defined shortly \footnote{Do not confuse this space with the one defined in algebraic topology.
 The ambiguity in the names will disappear after we introduce the right notation.}.
 In contrast to the fundamental group of a manifold, the loop space we are referring to here will not be a purely topological object.
 Specifically, while the fundamental group of a manifold coincides with that computed in the category of smooth curves, the loop space of the manifold, and therefore the results concerning this space, will depend on the category of curves where it is defined.

-Consider a point $p$ in a manifold $M$.
-We say that a class of loops based at $p$ is \emph{concatenable} if the concatenation of two loops in the class belongs to the class.
-Examples of classes with this property are the class of piecewise smooth loops $\Omega^{ps}(M,p)$, the class of piecewise smoothly immersed loops $\Omega^{psi}(M,p)$ or the class of piecewise analytic loops $\Omega^{pa}(M,p)$.
-Examples not having this property are the smooth and analytic classes.
+We show in Theorem \ref{main} that the Chen signature map can be regarded as the holonomy map of a suitable connection on a principal bundle.
+The description of this very natural and simple geometric interpretation is one of the main aims of this note.
+The other one is to give a geometric proof of the Chen signature theorem, in Theorem \ref{Chen_Signature_Theorem}, which is based on Theorem 1.7 of \cite{Holonomy}.
+This approach also allows us to directly obtain a major ingredient in the original proof of the Chen signature theorem, namely Lemma \ref{fundamental} whose content is similar to the Fundamental Lemma 3.5 in \cite{Chen2}.
+Below we expand on these ideas in more detail, including the precise statements of the main results and some extensions, as well as a discussion of the different loop spaces we consider.